johnwesleyquintero/wesai-np/README.md

 - **Full Keyboard Navigation:** Navigate the entire sidebar, select notes, and expand folders using only your keyboard for maximum efficiency.
 - **Command Palette:** Press `Ctrl/Cmd + K` to access nearly every application feature, from creating notes to executing AI actions.
 - **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, and more.
+- **Collapsible Sidebar:** Maximize your writing space on desktop by collapsing the sidebar to a compact, icon-only view.
 - **Drag & Drop Import:** Drag text or markdown files directly into the editor or onto a folder in the sidebar to instantly create new notes.
 - **Full Data Portability:** Export your entire notepad—including all notes, folders, and templates—to a single JSON file for backup.
 Import a backup file to restore your data.
 - **Note Templates:** Create and save reusable templates for frequently created documents.